What it does

 Monetization & growth

-Monetization is handled through a premium subscription, which is presented via a soft paywall.
-When a user attempts to access a pro feature like setting a custom rate (00:48), a paywall appears.
-The paywall at 00:50 offers two plans, Monthly and Annual, with the Annual plan highlighted with a "58% OFF" discount and a 3-day free trial.
-The feature list is clearly presented, outlining the benefits of subscribing.
-This model allows users to experience the core app for free while effectively upselling power users.
+Monetization is handled through a premium subscription, which is presented to the user contextually.
+When a user tries to access a pro feature like setting a custom exchange rate (00:48), a paywall appears.
+The paywall (00:50) clearly lists the benefits of subscribing and offers two plans, monthly and annual, with the annual plan highlighted with a discount.
+The app uses a free trial model to encourage conversion, which is a standard and effective practice.

 Who it’s for